 Ever wondered if there’s a real-life storybook land out there with birds chirping, people singing, and cutesy little animals running around?
 (No, we’re not talking about The Sound of Music or the Enchanted Forest, but you’re close.)
-Let us introduce you to the well-preserved medieval town of Rothenburg ob der Tauber in Germany.
+Let us introduce you to the charming medieval town of Rothenburg ob der Tauber in Germany.
 Sure, it’s not an actual Disney movie here, but you might just love it so much that you’ll start singing anyway.
-Here are 8 things you’ll want to know before visiting the charming town of Rothenburg ob der Tauber, Germany.
+Here are 8 things you’ll want to know before visiting this hidden gem.

 8 Things to Know Before Visiting Rothenburg ob der Tauber, Germany